mobileposse/puzzle/README.md

 Additional Requirements:

-* Start with a single seat request (not a group of seats together)
 * The app should have automated tests
 * The app needs a `README.md` explaining the app and steps to run it locally
 * Your submission should be in a private Github repo